 Whether you know for sure or not yet, your body knows very well that there is a baby growing in your womb.

-Being 5 weeks pregnant (already!), your baby is as large as a sesame seed!
-With all the growing and developing taking place inside of you, your embryo now has 3 layers - the ectoderm, the mesoderm and the endoderm.
+The fetal age of your baby is now 3 weeks.
+Being 5 weeks pregnant (already!), your baby is as large as a sesame seed.
+With all the growing and developing taking place inside of you, your embryo now has 3 layers – the ectoderm, the mesoderm and the endoderm.
 These 3 parts will develop into the organs and tissues for your infant.

 The ectoderm layer, or top layer, is where the neural tube develops into your baby’s nervous system, for things such as the brain, spinal cord, skin and hair and even mammary glands and tooth enamel.
 This neural tube runs from the top to the very bottom of the embryo.